Certified Non-GMO Standards

 Note: The auditor will collect random sample(s) at initial or annual audit, spot audit or other unannounced visits and submit these for laboratory testing.
 The number of samples will depend on the number of risk ingredients and storage points on farm.

-18.4.5 Anyone carrying out testing must be trained and tested in the particular method of testing in use.
+18.4.5 Anyone carrying out testing must be trained and demonstrate proficiency in the particular method of testing by a qualified expert.

 18.4.6 Every at-risk seed lot should be tested annually via a PCR test done on a representative sample of 10,000 seeds.